 Everyone is entitled to their time to think things through.
 Additionally, before you hit “send” you have to be able to stomach the fact that your ex may not have wanted to hear from you at all – and might not write you back.

-Reaching out to an ex via text can be a great first step towards becoming friends again, or maybe giving your relationship a second go.
 Follow these tips and remember that at the end of the day there are plenty of great people out there who are waiting and hoping to meet someone like you!

 Claudia Cox